FASD Training Course for Educators: Kete into Practice 2024

 "It was good to be reminded of how many cognitive skills are needed to understand rewards and consequences!
 This is so hard for our FASD kids to get.
 We need to support, not punish."

 "I have enjoyed the content of this course.
-The research to explain how the learner learns and sharing of strategies that teachers use in schools has been most beneficial, not only for myself but for my colleagues I share with."
+The research to explain how the learner learns and sharing of strategies that teachers use in schools has been most beneficial, not only for myself but for the colleagues I share with."

 "If only I knew what I know now years ago when I was teaching..."